 - Complications resulting from a disorder: This may include diseases such as Huntington’s disease or Parkinson’s disease.

 - Dental discomfort: Children can grind their teeth as a response to pain from an earache or teething, or from the growth and development of the jaws and teeth.

 Symptoms of Teeth Grinding

-Most people (children and adults) who grind their teeth, do so at night while sleeping.
-Because of this factor, most people may not realize they are grinding their teeth unless a spouse or roommate makes them aware of it.
-However, there are other symptoms of teeth grinding that you can check for at home.
-The Mayo Clinic lists these as the top five symptoms of bruxism:
+Most people who grind their teeth do so at night while sleeping.
+As such, they may not realize they are grinding their teeth unless a spouse or roommate makes them aware of it.

 - Increased tooth sensitivity